A Few Reminders

 To complete your application to the Contra Costa County Science & Engineering Fair, follow the steps below.
 You should work closely with your ADULT SPONSOR who is responsible to make sure your application process is completed correctly.
 To avoid delays in approvals due to incorrectly completed paperwork, please follow these directions closely.

 Complete a research plan before starting the application process (see Form 1A, page 2, for the Research Plan description).
+The research plan must be an original plan written by the student.
+RESEARCH PLANS COPIED OFF THE INTERNET WILL NOT BE ACCEPTED, and your application will be rejected if you do not submit a research plan that you have written.
 You should print out and follow Intel’s Student Handbook for guidance throughout your project.

 If you know your subject area that you want to compete in the science fair, but don’t have a project idea yet, try the Topic Selection Wizard.